Skip to content

 For DNS Name Resolution to work, the instance of Nautobot must be able to resolve the name of the device to IP address.

-If other attributes (Platform, Device Type, Device Role) are provided in the onboarding task, the plugin will use provided value for the onboarded device.
+If other attributes (Platform, Device Type, Role) are provided in the onboarding job, the app will use provided value for the onboarded device.

-If Platform, Device Type and/or Device Role are not provided, the plugin will try to identify these information automatically and, based on the settings, it can create them in Nautobot as needed.
+If Platform, Device Type and/or Role are not provided, the plugin will try to identify this information automatically and, based on the settings, it can create them in Nautobot as needed.

 Note